 The largest private university in the United States, New York University is home to many outstanding schools, colleges, and institutes.
 Two of those schools have joined forces to offer one of the country’s premier Master’s of Science in Information Systems (MSIS).
 Combining computer technology from Courant Institute of Mathematical Sciences and business preparation from Stern School of Business, the MSIS at NYU prepares graduates for successful careers in management positions that require deep technical skills.

 Students preferring a more business oriented degree can choose to specialize in Management of Technology and Operations in the Master of Business Administration program at the Stern School of Business.
 A specialization in Management of Technology and Operations enables students to think about technology-enabled business models and the alignment of information technology and operations with corporate strategy.
+Some of your courses will be:

 No matter the degree path, being located in the country’s largest city and near the financial hub of the nation provides graduates with all sorts of networks and career connections.
+The Stern School of Business is sure to stand out on a resume.

 University of California—Berkeley